 Playing Over One String (Experienced improvisers may want to ignore this section!)
 The third idea is related to keeping your ideas simple and short: Playing over one string at a time gives you the ability to see where you are going on the fretboard.
 You can actually see the notes you are playing compared to feeling your way around on the fretboard!
 Once you know what you are after musically you can start playing across the strings and play more in position as opposed to playing along the fretboard.

 Here is a simple scale idea for E major Ioanian scale as used in the video, all notes are being played on the B string : 5—7—9—10—12—14—16—17—

 The important notes in this scale are the G# (fret 9) and the D# (fret 16): The G# is the major 3rd, change this note to a G (fret 8) and you are playing a minor 3rd, which creates a different sound within the scale.
 The D# is the leading tone to the keynote, in this case the key of E major.
 Both the Leading Note and the Major 3rd are characteristic for the sound of the Ionian scale.

 Check out video which demos the whole process as described before:

 Correction Video: I mentioned E Dorian, it should have been the F# Dorian since it is the 2nd degree of the E Ionian scale.

-Hope you enjoyed reading the article and hope you will be able to use some of these ideas for your own style of playing.
+If you enjoyed the article and video, why not subscribe to the channel?
+Please do not forget to like and share the video.
+Thanks!!
+I hope you will be able to use some of these ideas for your own style of playing.
 See you soon again for more, Eddie

 For this article a short brief about adapted Nashville tuning.
 I use the term “adapted” since this string gauge is based on regular Nashville tuning.